driv/flagger-progressive-delivery/README.md

 - `next`: It generates n+1 number, it's the one currently running.
 - `sleep`: Same as next but it'll sleep for 2 seconds before returning the result.
 It'll fail the release.
+- `good_fibonacci`: It returns the nth number from the series.
+With numbers up to 100 it can keep the response time within the limits of the [analysis](https://github.com/driv/flagger-progressive-delivery/blob/main/clusters/my-cluster/apps/golang-api/canary.yaml#L33).
 - `bad_fibonacci`: It returns the nth number from the series.
 It's an extremely inefficient implementation.
-It'll fail the release, but only if "real" traffic from the UI is coming in, the [load test](https://github.com/driv/flagger-progressive-delivery/blob/main/clusters/my-cluster/apps/golang-api/canary.yaml#L55) will not detect how slow it is with big numbers.
+It'll fail the release, but only if "real" traffic from the UI is coming in, the [load test](https://github.com/driv/flagger-progressive-delivery/blob/main/clusters/my-cluster/apps/golang-api/canary.yaml#L55) will not detect how slow it is with big numbers. (keep the UI generating requests to see the release fail)
-- `good_fibonacci`: It returns the nth number from the series.
-With numbers up to 100 it can keep the response time within the limits of the [analysis](https://github.com/driv/flagger-progressive-delivery/blob/main/clusters/my-cluster/apps/golang-api/canary.yaml#L33).

 Update the deployment image:
 ```